topcoder-platform/u-bahn-api/README.md

 5. Import mock data, `node scripts/db/genData.js`, this will create tables and gen some data for test (if you need this)
 6. Startup server `node app.js` or `npm run start`

+## Working with mock data

+You can use the scripts `npm run insert-data` (and `npm run delete-data`) to insert mock data (and delete mock data respectively).
+The data is inserted into QLDB and Elasticsearch.
+You need to setup the configurations beforehand and also start the elasticsearch instance before you run these scripts

 ## Local Deployment with Docker

 Make sure all config values are right(aws key and secret), and you can run on local successful, then run below commands